Tech Resources for Flexible Instruction

 OLMC School Library adheres to the standards adopted by the American Library Association.
 The goal is to educate students to become information literate in a Christian Catholic setting.

-Follow the Link to Jubilee Book Club to find out about a wonderful way to honor a special event or person and benefit the library!
+Jubilee Book Club is available to honor a special event or person and benefit the library!

 Teachers may be contacted any time via email or phone.
 Parents are encouraged to contact teachers with any questions or concerns.

-Homework and long term projects when assigned will be posted on OptionC Learning Management System and on Google Classroom for Grades 4-8.
+Homework and long term projects when assigned will be posted on Google Classrooms for Grades 4-8.
 It will be the responsibility of the student to copy assignments accurately and completely into his/her planner during their library period.

 In Grades 4-8 the following procedures will be in place: